JackPikatea/pikatea-documentation/docs/AssemblyGuides/longboi.md

 ![](/assets/KP69/PXL_20221015_201218505.jpg)
 ![](/assets/KP69/PXL_20221015_201227040.jpg)

-# Add gaskets
+## Add gaskets

+<div style="background-color: yellow; color: black;">This is where the guide deviates with the acrylic board and the 7ft board. <a href="">Please follow this guide for the 7ft version</a></div>

 If you are assemblying the acrylic version, you'll add the gaskets to the plate.
-Otherwise, for the 7ft version, you'll add the gaskets to the backplate.

 TODO images

-# Assemble The Case
+## Assemble The Case

-## Acrylic
+### Acrylic
 1. peal back the plastic on each acrylic peice.

 TODO add photo